lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 > Half-Elf
 > Beastfolk
 > Black
-> “But you do see the way people look at you, devil's child.”
+> “But you do see the way people look at you, devil's child."
 Those black eyes, cold as a winter storm, were staring right into her heart and the sudden seriousness in his voice jolted her.
-“What is it they say?” he asked.
+“What is it they say?" he asked.
 “One's a curiosity, two's a conspirac...
 > https://www.dndbeyond.com/characters/races/tiefling

 **Zander** _(21-Jun-18 12:17 PM)_